Foreign relations of the Sovereign Military Order of Malta

-The Sovereign Military Order of Malta (SMOM) is a sovereign entity maintaining diplomatic relations with 112 sovereign states (including the Holy See).
+The Sovereign Military Order of Malta (SMOM) is a sovereign entity maintaining diplomatic relations with 115 sovereign states (including the Holy See).
 Additionally, it has observer status or representation at multiple intergovernmental organisations.
-The Order has non-diplomatic official relations with five more states: France, Belgium, Switzerland, Luxembourg and Canada.
+The Order has non-diplomatic official relations with six more states: France, Belgium, Switzerland, Luxembourg, Canada and the United Kingdom.
 The Order exchanges ambassadors with the European Union and the State of Palestine.

 Some states recognize SMOM as a sovereign state, rather than a sovereign subject of international law.
-For example, the Republic of San Marino in 1939 recognized SMOM as a sovereign state in its own right.
+For example, the Republic of San Marino in 1935 recognized SMOM as a sovereign state in its own right.
 As Italy recognizes, in addition to extraterritoriality, the exercise by SMOM of all the prerogatives of sovereignty in its headquarters, Italian sovereignty and SMOM sovereignty uniquely coexist without overlapping.

-As of June 2010, nine Schengen states did not recognize the diplomatic passports of the Order: Belgium, Netherlands, Luxembourg, Greece, France, Finland, Sweden, Iceland, and Switzerland.